Pray Along with Little Richard

 Pray Along with Little Richard is the fourth studio album, and first gospel album, by Little Richard.
 It was recorded during the period when he had renounced rock and roll and left the Specialty Records label.
+R&B star Richard Barrett drove Little Richard from Huntsville, Alabama to Manhattan, New York probably June, 1959, to sign a contract with George Goldner, on June 22.